ProgrammingHero1/B11A08-router-warrior/C002-req.md

 Welcome, Developer!

 Your task is to build a React-based **Lawyer Appointment Booking Web App** that allows users to browse lawyer profiles and schedule appointments.
-Follow the feature guidelines below strictly based on the Figma design (provided separately).
+The application includes multiple pages, data persistence, interactive UI elements, routing, and visual representation using charts.

 ---